gumaerc-testorg/4.313-fall-2016/content/pages/assignments/penultimate-final-review.md

 ---
 ## Penultimate — Develop & Build

 Students are required to present their final project proposals.
 They are asked to discuss the technical possibilities and needs for the project’s realization and not less important – project documentation.
-We will have [Madeleine Gallagher](https://www.linkedin.com/in/madgala/) (ACT media associate) in the class responsible for the technical assistance and equipment.
+We will have {{% resource_link "6b894c65-789a-4213-9188-3d2a3bfc1989" "Madeleine Gallagher" %}} (ACT media associate) in the class responsible for the technical assistance and equipment.

 *Due date: Session 22*